Guinea pig or hamster? They look similar, but they’re very different pets.

 5. What Are the Common Health Issues in Hamsters and Guinea Pigs?

+Every home pet requires proper health care to prevent problems.
 Both hamsters and guinea pigs need your care and attention.

 Guinea Pig Health

-These small animals are quite sturdy, so if you take care of their diet, which should be balanced and varied, you shouldn’t have any problems with your pet.
+It’s not hard to take care of a guinea pig.
+These small animals are quite sturdy, so if you take care of their diet, you shouldn’t have any problems.

-However, an unbalanced diet can create digestion problems, which can complicate the situation and cause many other issues.
+An unbalanced diet can create digestion problems, which can complicate the situation and cause many other issues.
+Both bloating and unexplained diarrhea are signs that something’s wrong, so take your pet to the vet immediately.

-Besides, to make sure your pet stays healthy, keep its habitat clean.
+To make sure your pet stays healthy, keep its habitat clean.

 Hamster Health